choidog/earnlayer-nextjs/db_migration_mds/claude_thoughts/schema-differences.md

 1. **User Migration**: Need to map old UUID users to new text-based auth users
 2. **Creator Linkage**: Link existing creators to new user accounts
 3. **API Key Migration**: Migrate any existing API keys to new structure
-4. **Embedding Format**: Convert vector embeddings to text format
+4. **Vector Embeddings**: KEEP embeddings table with native vector type - critical for search
 5. **Data Integrity**: Ensure all foreign keys are properly linked
-6. **Backwards Compatibility**: Some tables may need to support both old and new patterns during transition
+6. **Backwards Compatibility**: Use views and dual columns for smooth transition